 We spent four days on the island and based ourselves in Funchal and had a car to drive to the other parts of the island.

-I arrived on Thursday morning and Helena and her two friends, Isabel and Catarina picked me up at the airport and we headed to Porto Moniz.
+I arrived on Thursday morning and Helena and her two friends, Isabel and Catarina, picked me up at the airport and we headed to Porto Moniz.

 Porto Moniz is known for their natural salt water pools which are made out of volcanic rock.
 We had lunch here and then swam around and enjoyed being in the water.

 Afterwards, we went to São Vicente Caves and Volcanism Centre.
 I have been to a lot of caves in my time but it was interesting to see one that was formed by a volcanic eruption.
-The guided cave tour lasted around 30 minutes then another 30 minutes in the volcano centre which was fairly interactive.
+The guided cave tour lasted around 30 minutes then we spent another 30 minutes in the volcano centre which was fairly interactive.
 Entry is €8 per person.